How To Mix Resin: Step by Step

 What causes resin to remain tacky after curing?

 Incomplete mixing or inaccurate resin-to-hardener ratios can result in tackiness.
-Ensure thorough mixing and adhere to the recommended ratios to achieve a properly cured and non-tacky finish.
+Thorough mixing and recommended ratios are needed to get a properly cured and non-tacky finish.

 How do I add pigments or colorants to my resin?